-(ii) One important consequence of the theory to be developed in [IUTchIII] [cf. Remark 2.9.1, (iii) is the result that, by applying the theory of log-shells [cf. [AbsTopIII]], one may construct certain algorithms related to the algorithm of Proposition 3.4, (ii), that [yield functors which] are manifestly multiradially defined
+(ii) One important consequence of the theory to be developed in [IUTchIII] [cf. Remark 2.9.1, (iii)] is the result that,

 - albeit at the cost of allowing for certain [relatively mild!] indeterminacies.

 The following two corollaries will play a fundamental role in the present series of papers.